 Although I love cooking, I also love having free time between when the kids come home from school or sport and dinner because with the days so short in winter it’s not hard to get the feeling that there’s just no time especially if you’re spending an hour in the kitchen preparing things and then … Continue reading “Meaty” Meat-free bolognese & lasagne sauce (dairy, soy, gluten, egg and meat free)

-Lisa’s Gluten, dairy, soy, egg and meat free pizza from the Lasagne Episode and our recipe book The Alternative Kitchen: A beginners guide to cooking without dairy, soy, gluten, egg or meat.
-It’s an undeniable fact that when you cut out foods and food groups from your diet, you can run the risk of developing … Continue reading The importance of being sensible if you’re going gluten-free
+It’s an undeniable fact that when you cut out foods and food groups from your diet, you can run the risk of developing nutrient deficiencies as well as causing some other problems if things aren’t done “properly”.
+Considering it is coeliac awareness week, I thought it would be a great time to talk about some … Continue reading The importance of being sensible if you’re going gluten-free

 This picture always makes me think of the screechy music in the movie Psycho or the “da da da da da da” of Jaws.
 While the New Year is a time of hope and anticipation for many, for others the feeling of pressure to “be” and “do” better can be optimism crushing.
 So if you’ve vowed … Continue reading 7 Solutions to the Most Common Problems When You Cook Without Dairy, Soy, Gluten, Egg or Meat